DomiKamu/OhmerPrems/README.md

 ![](doc/images/6OP-DX.png)

-6OP-DX module is included "as-is" only via pre-releases (not provided by OhmerPrems v2.6.7 stable).
+6OP-DX module is included "as-is" only via "Alpha" pre-releases (not provided by OhmerPrems v2.6.7 stable).

 ----